monlasan/monlasan/README.md

 - 💬 Ask me about anything, really 😉 [![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)](https://GitHub.com/Naereen/ama)
 - 📫 How to reach me: Use dark magic 😄... hum 🥸 ... you can find me on telegram
 - ⚡ Fun fact: I started coding in C++ with DevC++, omg  ... what was i thinking
-- ⚽ Hobbies: I like reading (so much), play videos games (NSUNS4), drawing (am a portraitist you know 😊)
+- ⚽ Hobbies: I like reading (so much), play videos games (NSUNS4), drawing (am a portraitist you know 😊) and I ❤️ animes/mangas

 #### Languages & Tools